Diagnostic vs dynamic representation of the inverse barometer effect in a global ocean model and its potential for probabilistic storm surge forecasting: Results

 However, Figure \ref{fig:errdist} shows that the statistical distribution of the RMSE has a large variation, with the majority of the errors in the range $4-30\,\mathrm{cm}$ and $[0.3-1.6]\sigma$, when considering all data.
 It is evident that all the distributions, except the relative \textit{noIB}, are skewed to the right.
 This is as expected based on the mean and median values in Table \ref{tab:stats_abs} and \ref{tab:stats_rel} where the mean value is generally larger than the median.
 The width of the distributions increases with stricter masking criteria.

 Additionally, the map in Figure \ref{fig:map_rmse_diff_rel} clearly shows the regional differences in performance between the two experiments.
 The difference in relative error, displayed in Figure \ref{fig:map_rmse_diff_rel}, highlights the European NWS and the Baltic Sea as two regions (see also Figure \ref{fig:map_rmse_diff_rel_eur}) where the differences between the two experiments are large with \textit{diaIB} outperforming \textit{dynIB} on the European NWS, and vice versa in the Baltic Sea.
 Most other areas exhibit relatively small differences, with a few scattered exceptions mostly in favor of the \textit{diaIB}.
 It is unclear why the \textit{dynIB} experiment seems to outperform the diagnostic experiment in the semi-enclosed water body of the Baltic Sea.
 However, as we see a similar, albeit weaker, tendency in the Mediterranean Sea and the Black Sea, we speculate that the narrow connections to the open ocean limits the efficacy of the inverse barometer effect.
 These water bodies also have very small tidal amplitudes for the same reason, see e.g., \citealt{medvedev2016}.
-In other words, although the atmospheric pressure variations set up a pressure gradient, the narrows connecting the Baltic Sea \citep{weisse2021}, the Mediterranean Sea and the Black Sea (respectively the Danish Straits, the Strait of Gibraltar and the Bosphorus) are not wide enough for water to adjust on the synoptic time scales of hours to at most a few days.
-When the atmospheric pressure averaged over the entire confined sea area changes, this will in the \textit{diaIB} lead to a change in the average water level, whereas in reality and in the \textit{dynIB}, these changes in water level are mostly local, leaving the water level over the confined sea area mostly unchanged during the passage of extratropical systems.
+In other words, although the atmospheric pressure variations set up a pressure gradient, the narrows connecting the Baltic Sea \citep{weisse2021}, the Mediterranean Sea and the Black Sea (respectively the Danish Straits, the Strait of Gibraltar and the Bosphorus) are not wide enough for water to adjust on the synoptic time scales of hours to at most a few days. \cite{gomis2008} show that for the Mediterranean, the Strait of Gibraltar acts as a choking point and bottleneck where the Atlantic and Mediterranean have independent modes of variability due to the restriction of flow.
+When the atmospheric pressure averaged over the entire confined sea area changes, this will lead to a change in the average water level in the \textit{diaIB}, whereas in reality and in the \textit{dynIB}, these changes in water level are mostly local, leaving the water level over the confined sea area mostly unchanged during the passage of extratropical systems.
 This effect becomes more pronounced when the dimensions of the confined water body coincides with the spatial extent of the weather systems.